AlanCArmstrong/Data_Cleaning_In_Python/README.md

 High Churn rate risks per timezone:
 ([https://github.com/AlanCArmstrong/Data_Cleaning_and_Plotting_Locations/blob/main/Timezone_Churn.png])

+Unfortunately, the data revealed a somewhat obvious conclusion that the areas with the highest populations have the highest expected churn.
+I also checked the average rates of churn but the highest churn rates mostly had an insignificant amount of customers.
+However, this effort was not fruitless.
+This code can be repurposed as a predicter of amount of churn to inform expected customer totals.
+Also,

-I concluded that the customers in the midwest have the highest chance of churn.
-Future business analytics, perhaps on the survey data, could be easily done to inform a recommendation that, if acted upon, will reduce churn rates.
+Future business analytics,
+perhaps on the survey data, could be easily done to inform a recommendation that, if acted upon, will reduce churn rates.